 In Celtic tradition ivy was thought to provide protection from evil when growing on or near a dwelling, however misfortune would strike should it fall down or die.
-It was believed by the Druids to be incredibly powerful, due to its evergreen nature and ability to thrive in the harshest environments.
-It was used at weddings, intertwined with holly to symbolise fertility & good luck and at Yule-tide to bring peace to the household.
+Druids believed it to be incredibly powerful, due to its evergreen nature and ability to thrive in the harshest environments.
+Ivy was sacred to the Greek god of wine, Dionysus, and was grown or hung in a wreath on the outside of an Inn, to show that good wine was available.
+Ivy was believed to have many healing properties for humans but was also fed to cattle which would often go on to make startling recoveries.
+On some farms in Shropshire, to keep away the devil for the following year, every animal would be fed a piece of Ivy before midday on Christmas morning.
+Ivy has a long association with love and was used in many spells and potions.
+It was believed you would dream of your future partner if you slept with a leaf under your pillow.
+It is often still used at weddings, intertwined with holly to symbolise fertility and good luck and at Yule-tide to bring peace to the household.

 Available as a charm only or choose one of our accessories here.